 November 17, 1991

 The Christian’s heart—mind, will, and emotions—must follow God in complete devotion.
-Alistair Begg studies the life of Solomon to provide us with a tragic example of a man who started close to God, but then drifted away.
+In this message, Alistair Begg studies the life of Solomon, which provides us with a tragic example of a man who started close to God but then drifted away.
 Solomon knew that his incredible intelligence, vast riches, and peaceful reign came from God, and in the beginning he kept his devotion strong.
 Over time, though, his complacency grew.
 In the end, his inflated ego and corrupted worship left him with a divided heart.

 1Then Solomon assembled the elders of Israel and all the heads of the tribes, the leaders of the fathers' houses of the people of Israel, before King Solomon in Jerusalem, to bring up the ark of the covenant of the Lord out of the city of David, which is Zion.
 2And all the men of Israel assembled to King Solomon at the feast in the month Ethanim, which is the seventh month.
 3And all the elders of Israel came, and the priests took up the ark.
 4And they brought up the ark of the Lord, the tent of meeting, and all the holy vessels that were in the tent; the priests and the Levites brought them up.
 5And King Solomon and all the congregation of Israel, who had assembled before him, were with him before the ark, sacrificing so many sheep and oxen that they could not be counted or numbered.
 6Then the priests brought the ark of the covenant of the Lord to its place in the inner sanctuary of the house, in the Most Holy Place, underneath the wings of the cherubim.
 7For the cherubim spread out their wings over the place of the ark, so that the cherubim overshadowed the ark and its poles.
 8And the poles were so long that the ends of the poles were seen from the Holy Place before the inner sanctuary; but they could not be seen from outside.
 And they are there to this day.
 9There was nothing in the ark except the two tablets of stone that Moses put there at Horeb, where the Lord made a covenant with the people of Israel, when they came out of the land of Egypt.
 10And when the priests came out of the Holy Place, a cloud filled the house of the Lord, 11so that the priests could not stand to minister because of the cloud, for the glory of the Lord filled the house of the Lord.